 At Jefferies, we took on Sarah’s clinical negligence claim in 2014.
-After investigating her case, solicitor David Woolmer found that her injury had not been examined properly immediately after her accident in May 2013.
+After investigating her case, claims handler David Woolmer found that her injury had not been examined properly immediately after her accident in May 2013.
 Because of this, her hip fracture was diagnosed later that it should have been.

 Had an x-ray been taken when she attended A&E initially, it’s likely that a hip fracture would have been detected and she would have had her surgery 5 months earlier.
 As a result of the negligence, Sarah suffered a 5-month prolongation of her pain.
 She also experienced mobility issues which otherwise would have been avoided.